Electronic manifolds for extrapolative alloy discovery: Background

 The low-dimensional representation maintains the physical hierarchy of the alloy system.
 As illustrated in Figure \ref{fig:PC} for $\mathcal{D}_4$, the data points naturally arrange into a trapezoidal geometry where pure elements occupy the vertices and all alloy compositions fill the interior volume.
 This smooth variation of principal component scores across the composition space facilitates robust interpolation and accurate property prediction for unexplored alloy stoichiometries.
 Because this dimensionality reduction is unsupervised, the resulting descriptors are property-agnostic and can be reused to train independent models for different target properties, e.g., mechanical or thermodynamic, without re-computation.
 Notably, this unsupervised PC projection remains fixed regardless of the target property, allowing the same structural map to be colored by distinct physical responses, e.g., bulk modulus or alloy formation energy: see Figure \ref{fig:PC} to reveal property-specific manifolds.
-Based on the variance analysis, we truncate the descriptor space to the first three principal components \footnote{see Supplementary Figure \ref{fig:manifold_topology} (a) and (b)} for all subsequent regression modeling.
-These three components sufficiently capture the structural hierarchy required for property prediction, as evidenced by the model performance.
+Based on the variance and loading-vector analysis, we truncate the descriptor space to the first three principal components \footnote{see Supplementary Figure \ref{fig:manifold_topology} (a) and (b) and \ref{fig:PC7scree} (scree plot and PC basis vectors)} for all subsequent regression modeling.
+The scree plot shows a pronounced elbow after PC3, with PC1 capturing $\sim$36\% of variance and PCs 2-3 capturing $\sim$2.5\% and $\sim$2\% respectively, followed by a near-flat decay through PC4--50 (each $<$0.5\%).
+Inspection of the PC loading vectors (center slices of the 3D autocorrelation basis) confirms that PC1--3 display spatially coherent, periodic patterns reflecting the BCC lattice structure, elemental density contrast, and compositional disorder respectively.
+PC4 and above exhibit progressively higher spatial-frequency content with no discernible periodic structure, indicating that they encode stochastic noise in the autocorrelation representation rather than chemically interpretable structural features.
+These three components therefore capture the full chemically relevant structural hierarchy, and their empirical sufficiency is further evidenced by $R^2 \geq 0.98$ achieved in-domain.